Geoffrey Kondogbia

-Geoffrey Edwin Kondogbia (born 15 February 1993) is a professional footballer who plays as a defensive midfielder for La Liga club Atlético Madrid.
-Born in France, he represents the Central African Republic national team.
-He can also play as a central defender or left-back.
+Geoffrey Edwin Kondogbia (born 15 February 1993) is a professional footballer who plays for Ligue 1 club Marseille, which he captains.
+Primarily a defensive midfielder, he can also play as a centre-back or left-back.

 Kondogbia started his career at Lens, then signed with Sevilla at the age of 19.
 In 2013 he was bought by Monaco for €20 million, and then by Inter Milan for €31 million two years later.
-He returned to Spain in 2017 to play for Valencia, and in 2020 moved to Atlético Madrid.
+He returned to Spain in 2017 to play for Valencia, winning the Copa del Rey in 2019.
+In 2020 he moved to Atlético Madrid, winning La Liga in his first season.

-Kondogbia earned 57 caps for France across its youth levels, before making his debut for the senior team in 2013.
+Kondogbia earned 57 caps for his birth country of France across its youth levels, before making his debut for the senior team in 2014.
 In August 2018, he was cap-tied to the Central African Republic by switching his allegiance, and made his debut for its national team in an official match shortly after.

+Early and personal life

+Kondogbia was born in Nemours, France, to Central African parents.
+He is a Muslim.
+He acquired French nationality on 27 March 2007, through the collective effect of his mother's naturalization.